srcimon/screwbox/UNRELEASED-CHANGES.md

 ### 🚀 Features & improvements

-- Added `SmoothValue` for smoother metrics retrieval
+- Lock in mouse cursor within game window (#335)
 - Added properties to `CircleDrawOptions` that allow drawing arcs (#474)
 - Added properties to `RectangleDrawOptions` that allow drawing rounded rectangles
 - Added `FADING` drawing style for rectangles
 - Allow creation of `Angle` from percentage
-- Lock in mouse cursor within game window (#335)
 - Added `x()`, `y()`, `maxX()` and `maxY()` to `ScreenBounds`
+- Render aerial glow effects (#727)
+- Automate rendering of aerial glow effects using `AerialGlowComponent`
+- Use `SmoothValue` for smoother metrics retrieval

 ### 🪛 Bug Fixes